Masters 2017: Sergio Garcia wins in playoff

 "Jose sent me a text Monday night telling me how much he believed in me."

-Rose, 36, the Olympic champion and winner of the 2013 US Open, was bidding to become the second consecutive Englishman to win after Danny Willett's triumph last year and the first English player to win a US Open and a Masters in his career.
+Rose, 36, the Olympic champion and winner of the 2013 US Open, was bidding to become the second consecutive Englishman to win after Danny Willett's triumph last year and the first European to win a US Open and a Masters in his career.

 "I'm disappointed.
 I'm really happy for Sergio, obviously I'd love to be wearing the green jacket but if it wasn't me I'm glad it's him," Rose told the BBC.